akmalfitrianto/spk-karbo/README.md

 # Laptopify

-## What is Laptopify?
+## What is SPK-Karbo?

-Laptopify is an application for Decision Support System that can be use for recommendation when selecting laptop in e-commerce.
-This app is built as final project for my thesis, so it's required more improvement.
+SPK-Karbo is an application for Decision Support System that can be use for recommendation when selecting carbohydrate for diabetics.
+This app is built as final project for my task, so it's required more improvement.
 Feel free to check it out.

 ## Updates